TopHillRobotics/quadruped-robot/README.md

 # 1. Overview

-This project provides an architecture and some key algorithms to control quadruped robots, including state estimator, gait generator, stance and swing leg controllers.
+This project provides an architecture and a few key algorithms to control quadruped robots, including state estimator, gait generator, stance and swing leg controllers.
 This project supports three control modes

 - **velocity mode** allows a user to control the robot's linear and angular velocity.